 Claphams Clock Museum in Whangarei has over 1600 clocks and timepieces.
 The collection was started in 1961 when the Whangarei City Council paid a token sum for 400 clocks belonging to local man Archibald Clapham.

-Archibald was an aspiring clock-maker turned clock … Read the rest
+Archibald was an aspiring clock-maker turned clock collector and he welcomed people into his … Read the rest

-Cool upgrades first because I’m sure that’s what readers want to see, then the business end where I list hotel brands part of Accor, and explain how Accor Plus works (Accor Plus is part of Le Club Accor Hotels loyalty programme).
+Cool upgrades first because I’m sure that’s what readers want to see, then the business end where I list hotel brands part of Accor and link to membership details.
 The information is based on our experience as Accor Plus members for nearly two years, it’s not written in association with the hotel chain.

 Cool upgrade Number 1* – Sofitel Queenstown Hotel and Spa

 We booked a superior room for two nights at Sofitel Queenstown but were upgraded to a luxury room.
-The upgrade included complimentary evening drinks … Read the rest
+The upgrade included complimentary evening drinks and tapas from 5pm-7pm in the Executive Lounge, and complimentary buffet breakfast. … Read the rest

 Como Villa Estate on the outskirts of Alexandra is the most interesting place we’ve ever done a wine tasting.
 The cellar door and museum are in a stone house that was built in the mid 1860’s by Thomas Oliver.